Gong vs. Chorus: Which Is Better?

 Choose ZoomInfo (full platform) if:

 The conversation intelligence market has matured past the point where recording and transcribing calls is a differentiator.
 Every serious platform does that well.
 The question now is what surrounds those conversations: the data that enriches them, the intelligence that contextualizes them, and the workflows that act on them.
-Gong has built depth by expanding into adjacent revenue functions.
-ZoomInfo has built breadth by connecting conversations to the largest B2B intelligence layer in the industry.
-Where your team needs depth versus breadth determines which platform delivers more value.
+Gong has built depth by expanding into adjacent revenue functions within the sales team.
+ZoomInfo has built breadth by connecting conversations to the largest B2B intelligence layer in the industry, extending that intelligence across sales, marketing, and RevOps.
+Where your team needs depth within the revenue function versus breadth across the go-to-market function determines which platform delivers more value.

 What is the key difference between Gong, Chorus, and ZoomInfo?

-ZoomInfo is an AI GTM platform that includes Chorus plus B2B data (500M contacts, 100M companies), intent signals, the GTM Context Graph, and execution tools for sales, marketing, and RevOps.
+ZoomInfo is an all-in-one AI GTM Platform that includes Chorus plus B2B data (500M contacts, 100M companies), intent signals, the GTM Context Graph, and execution tools for sales, marketing, and RevOps.

 Which platform has better transcription accuracy?

-Chorus has the strongest public claim, with third-party testing by Rev finding its speech recognition approximately 20% more accurate than competitors.
+Chorus holds the strongest public benchmark, with third-party testing by Rev finding its speech recognition approximately 20% more accurate than competitors.
 Chorus also holds 14 technology patents in conversation intelligence.

 Both platforms handle standard sales calls well; accuracy differences become more noticeable with industry jargon, multiple speakers, and crosstalk.